djreiss/cMonkey/README.md

 ## will work as well.
 ```

-Visit http://cmonkey.systemsbiology.net/ for more useful instructions on actually using the code for your organism.
+Visit http://dreiss-isb.github.io/cMonkey for more instructions on using the package for your organism.
--->